globalizejs/globalize/README.md

 // > "27/11/2015"
 ```

-Note `cldr-data` is an optional module, read [CLDR content](#2-cldr-content) section below for more information on how to get CLDR from different sources.
+Note `cldr-data` is an optional module, read [CLDR content](#2-cldr-content)
+section below for more information on how to get CLDR from different sources.

+The [`iana-tz-data`](https://github.com/rxaviers/iana-tz-data) module is only
+needed when IANA time zones (via `options.timeZone`) are used with date
+functions.
+Read [IANA time zone data](#3-iana-time-zone-data) below for more
+information.

-Read the [Locales section](#locales) for more information about supported locales.
-For AMD, bower and other usage examples, see [Examples section](#examples).
+Read the [Locales section](#locales) for more information about supported
+locales.
+For AMD, bower and other usage examples, see [Examples
+section](#examples).

 ### Installation